 For the Disbursement Account Enrollment Module, you are basically setting up the account that will be receiving all disbursements from SSS.
 This can be any benefit or any loan proceeds you’ve applied for.

 You can actually set it to any bank with PESONet.
-But if you don’t have those, you can still use your GCash account.
-You can set multiple disbursement accounts if needed.
+But if you don’t have any bank available, you can use your GCash account instead.
+You can set multiple different disbursement accounts if needed.

 - Log into your SSS account.